 Automated patient outreach solutions allow providers to segment patients according to their individual needs and preferences, so patients get relevant information through the most appropriate channel.
 This allows patients to proactively and conveniently manage their own healthcare journey.
 Automated messages can also be sent to remind patients of outstanding bills and link them to payment options.
 This means patient collections teams can spend less time on calls and focus instead on meaningful conversations with patients who need extra guidance or support.

 Use case 3: automate patient collections for faster payments and a better patient experience

-Bennett also says, “At the start of the pandemic, Experian Health shifted quickly to help healthcare providers and payers solve their immediate challenges.
-We focused on solutions that would help healthcare organizations address contactless care, identity management, a remote workforce and staffing constraints, and scaling services to meet the scope of fighting COVID-19.
+Cox says, “Over the last few years, Experian Health has focused on helping providers and payers solve the immediate challenges associated with a remote workforce and staffing constraints while scaling services in response to surging demand.
 Integrating automation with self-service tools is just the beginning.
 Our vision is to continue driving innovative and automated solutions that will improve care outcomes and transform our clients’ healthcare operations.”

-“At the start of the pandemic, Experian Health shifted quickly to help healthcare providers and payers solve their immediate challenges.
-We focused on solutions that would help healthcare organizations address contactless care, identity management, a remote workforce and staffing constraints, and scaling services to meet the scope of fighting COVID-19.
+“Over the last few years, Experian Health has focused on helping providers and payers solve the immediate challenges associated with a remote workforce and staffing constraints while scaling services in response to surging demand.
 Integrating automation with self-service tools is just the beginning.
 Our vision is to continue driving innovative and automated solutions that will improve care outcomes and transform our clients’ healthcare operations.”